snaplet/docs-old/docs/05-guides/netlify-preview-plugin.md

 **3.1.
 Enable deploy contexts for environment variables (beta feature):** Navigate to `Netlify Labs` > `Scopes and Deploy Contexts for Environment Variables` and click on the enable button.

-> **Why:** The plugin will update your the database environment variable value linked to the deploy context.
+> **Why:** The plugin will update your database environment variable value linked to the deploy context.

 ![Netlify labs setting found on Avatar.](/screenshots/netlify-labs.png)